 An assortment of amphibians and reptiles inhabit the refuge.
-The streamside salamander is a exciting site.
-Other salamanders include the spotted salamander, marbled salamander, cave salamanders and 9 more species are present.
+The streamside salamander is an exciting sight.
+Other salamanders include the spotted salamander, marbled salamander, cave salamander, and 9 other present species.
 The Crawfish Frog is a very important species that is state-endangered here on the refuge.
 Many actions are taken by refuge staff and volunteers to help preserve habitat and monitor this species.
 11 other species of tree frogs and true frogs exists on the refuge.

 There is not many venomous snakes that occur on the refuge besides the Northern Copperhead.
 The southern black racer is a common sight, look out for them on the refuge roads!
 There are many other interesting snakes including milk snakes, Eastern hognose snakes and the state-endangered Copperbelly water snake.
 Eastern box turtles are another species to look out for on the refuge roads!
 Please, drive slowly and help our turtles cross the roads.

 Old Timbers lake is home to a variety of panfish including Crappie, Blue Gill, and sunfish.
 Largemouth Bass occur in addition to many other species of fish!